-- 1. There are two types of victims: visual victims and colored victims. - 2.
+- 1. There are two types of victims: letter [11] victims and colored victims. - 2.
 Victims are located near the floor of the field (located about 7 cm above the floor, see the figure below).

-- 3. Organizers will never locate victims on walls facing black/silver/blue tiles, tiles with obstacles/speedbumps/stairs, and ramps. - 4.
-There may be objects that resemble victims in appearance but are not victims.
+3. Organizers will never locate victims on walls facing black/silver/blue tiles, tiles with obstacles/speedbumps/stairs, and ramps.

+- 4. There may be objects that resemble victims in appearance but are not victims.
+This includes but is not limited to letters, symbols or colors other than the ones described on this section.
 Such objects should not be identified as victims by robots. - 5.
-Visual victims are uppercase letters printed on or attached to the wall.
+Letter victims are uppercase letters printed on or attached to the wall.
 They are printed in black, using a sans serif typeface such as 'Arial'.
-Their height will be 4 cm.
+They can be rotated, and their height will be 4 cm.
 The letters represent the health status of the victim.
+[12]

-- a.
+a.
 Harmed victim: H

-- b.
+b.
 Stable victim: S

-- c.
+c.
 Unharmed victim: U

 6. Colored victims are printed on or attached to a wall.
-Their size will be 16 cm2.
+Their size will be 16 cm2 with no more than 6 cm in either dimension.
 Three colors are used: red, yellow, and green.